 Edfrith, Eadfrith or Etfrid, Alive in 660

-Edfrith was a missionary monk to the kingdom of Mercia from St Columba’s Northumbria, and converted the Mercian King, Merewalh.
+Edfrith was a missionary monk to the kingdom of Mercia from St Columba’s Northumbria, and in 660 converted the Mercian King, Merewalh.

 The foundation legend of Leominster Priory tells how Edfrith was inspired to travel to heathen Mercia to convert King Merewalh.
 Arriving in Herefordshire at night he sat on a hillside to eat his bread when a fierce lion appeared.
 The saint offered bread to the beast which it meekly ate at his feet.